Skip to main content

 The Hypothalamic-Pituitary-Gonadal (HPG) axis represents a central regulatory pathway for reproductive hormones, yet its influence extends profoundly into metabolic regulation.
 The hypothalamus releases gonadotropin-releasing hormone (GnRH), which stimulates the pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These gonadotropins then act on the ovaries, prompting the production of estrogens, progesterone, and androgens, including testosterone.

-In women, ovarian and produce testosterone.
+In women, ovarian and adrenal glands produce testosterone.
 This production is tightly regulated by the HPG axis, but it is also influenced by peripheral factors, including insulin signaling.
 Conditions characterized by insulin resistance, such as Polycystic Ovary Syndrome (PCOS), frequently present with elevated androgen levels, including testosterone.

 This hyperandrogenism in PCOS is often linked to increased ovarian androgen production, driven by elevated insulin levels that directly stimulate ovarian cells.
 This creates a vicious cycle where insulin resistance contributes to androgen excess, which can further exacerbate metabolic dysfunction.